 This is a psychological disaster waiting to happen.

-When we’ve know for decades that women consistently experience depression, anxiety, and a host of other emotional difficulties at a significantly higher rates than men (sometimes double or triple), I don’t think we need brain chemistry or hormones to explain why.
+When we’ve known for decades that women consistently experience depression, anxiety, and a host of other emotional difficulties at significantly higher rates than men (sometimes double or triple), I don’t think we need brain chemistry or hormones to explain why.
 The words we use with our daughters are teaching them a powerful and not easily unlearned lesson about what it means to be loved and feel loved.

 My Challenge to All of Us for International Women’s Day

 Maybe, like me, you’re a dad with your own young daughters.
 Maybe you’re a grandparent, a school teacher, a coach, or a doctor.
 Even if you don’t interact with young girls on a regular basis, you probably watch movies and TV.
 In any case, we can all start to notice and think carefully about how we as a society talk to girls and young women, especially how often comments on their appearance are immediately followed by displays of love and affection.

 Once you learn to look for it, you can’t unsee it.
 You’ll start to notice it everywhere, and it will start to make you really uncomfortable.
 Which is a good thing.
 We need to feel uncomfortable in order to change.

 We all want to feel good about ourselves.
 And we want our daughters and granddaughters to grow up feeling good about themselves.

 But the basic template for how we feel about ourselves begins very early in life, and in no small part based on the words we hear from the people closest to us.
 Which is why we all need to pay attention and think carefully about how and when we affirm the young women in our lives.

 I love my daughter Elena’s golden brown hair.
 But I love her curiosity and her nose for adventure far, far more.